 To this aim, we propose Colosseum, the world's largest wireless network emulator [10], as a DT for real-world wireless experimental testbeds and environments.
-Thanks to its large-scale emulation capabilities, Colosseum twins real and digital world by capturing conditions of real environments and reproducing them in a high-fidelity emulation.
+Thanks to its large-scale emulation capabilities, Colosseum twins both the real and digital worlds by capturing conditions of real environments and reproducing them in a high-fidelity emulation.
 This is done through so-called RF scenarios that model the characteristics of the physical world (e.g., channel effects, propagation environment, mobility, etc.) and convert them into digital emulation terrains to be used for wireless experimentation.
-In addition, Colosseum can also twin the protocol stack itself, i.e., it allows the deployment of the same generic software-defined stacks that can replicate the functionalities of real-world wireless networks.
-By means of these scenarios and protocol stack twinning, users can collect data and test solutions in many different environments representative of real-world deployments, and finetune their solutions before deploying them in production networks to ensure they perform as expected.
-Overall, this allows users to retain full control over the digitized virtual world, to reproduce all-and solely-the desired channel effects, and to repeat and reproduce experiments at scale.
-This is particularly important for AI/Machine Learning (ML) applications [23], where: (i) access to a large amount of data is key to designing solutions as general as possible; and (ii) AI agents need to be thoroughly tested and validated in different conditions to be sure they do not cause harm to the commercial infrastructure.
+Colosseum can also twin the protocol stack itself, i.e., it allows the deployment of the same generic software-defined stacks that can replicate the functionalities of real-world wireless networks, e.g., O-RAN managed cellular protocol stacks [23, 24], orchestrators [25], and different Transmission Control Protocol (TCP) congestion control algorithms [26].